 Springfield Police looking for missing teenager

-SPRINGFIELD, MA (WGGB/WSHM) - Police in Springfield are looking for your help in locating a missing teenager.
+SPRINGFIELD, MA (WGGB/WSHM) - Springfield Police are looking for your help in locating a missing teenager.

-They said that 15-year-old Malichi Kelly ran away from his home on Governor Street on November 3 and was reported missing on November 8.
+They said that on Friday, 14-year-old Reilah Kingara ran away from her home on Roosevelt Avenue.
+She reportedly left a note behind indicating that she was leaving.

+Kingara is approximately 5′ tall and weighs between 120 to 150 pounds.

 Copyright 2022.
 Western Mass News (WGGB/WSHM).
 All rights reserved.